kjolley/BIGSdb_documentation/dbase_setup.rst

   * Displays E-mail address for sender in isolate information page if set to 'no'.
 Default 'yes'.

+* Publications

+  * Enable Publications Breakdown plugin: either 'yes' or 'no'.
+If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.
+It is enabled by default.

 * public_login

   * Optionally allow users to log in to a public database - this is useful as